dadamssg/MeetUpVM/README.md

 MeetUpVM
 ========
-This the configuration to run Debain Wheezy 7.2 x64 with Virtualbox 4.3 at http://13.13.13.13
+This is a vagrant/puppet configuration to run Debain Wheezy 7.2 x64 with Virtualbox 4.3 at http://13.13.13.13

 It will include the following: